Fist Fight Wins Nothing but Detention

 NOT RECOMMENDED FOR: Most.
 Especially lovers of cinema, who can do little else but groan in shame at the realization that so many millions of dollars were spent on a movie this absurd.

-Fist Fight, directed by Richie Keen, opens in theaters February 17, 2017.
+Fist Fight, directed by Richie Keen, opened in theaters February 17, 2017; available for home viewing May 30, 2017.
 It runs 91 minutes and stars Ice Cube, Charlie Day, Tracy Morgan, Jillian Bell, Dean Norris, Christina Hendricks and Dennis Haysbert.
 Watch the trailer for Fist Fight here.

 Debbie Holloway is a storyteller, creator, critic and advocate having adventures in Brooklyn, New York.